How to Start Your Own Hugo Website

 Introduction

 As a programmer with experience in Java, C#, and JavaScript, you likely appreciate the power of efficient tools.
 Hugo is a static site generator that can help you build and deploy websites quickly and easily.
-In this guide, we’ll walk through the steps of setting up your own Hugo website.

 Prerequisites